logicalclocks/hops-docs/docs/user_guide/hopsworks/python.rst

 ----------------------

 Sometimes it may be desirable to recreate the environment in case it ended up in a bad state.
 In order to do that, first click *Remove Environment* in the *Manage Environment* tab.
-After removing the environment simply recreate it by clicking *Enable Environment*
+After removing the environment, simply recreate it by clicking *Enable Environment*

 .. _python7.gif: ../../_images/python/python7.gif
 .. figure:: ../../imgs/python/python7.gif